 In fact, low-carb diets are often more effective for weight loss than high-carb diets.
 This is because when you cut out carbs, your body is forced to burn fat for energy.
 And as we all know, burning fat equals weight loss!

 Related: 7 Important Things Your Doctor Won’t Tell You About Losing Weight

 Will I regain the weight if I stop eating low-carb?

 One of the biggest keto questions people ask is whether you will regain weight when you stop eating this way.

 If you return to your old eating habits, you may start to gain weight again.

-That’s why it’s important to understand that a low carb “diet” is just as much a lifestyle.
-There’s no need to worry about regaining the weight as long as you maintain a healthy low-carb lifestyle that includes drinking lots of water, exercising regularly, and budgeting your allowed carbs in a balanced way.
+That’s why it’s important to understand that a low-carb “diet” is just as much a lifestyle.
+There’s no need to worry about regaining weight as long as you maintain a healthy low-carb lifestyle that includes drinking lots of water, exercising regularly, and budgeting your allowed carbs in a balanced way.